hackjutsu/personal-blog/source/_posts/Maven POM in Action.md

 ## Build Settings
 Beyond the basics of the POM given above, there are two more elements that must be understood before claiming basic competency of the POM.
-They are the `build` element, that handles things like declaring your project's directory structure and managing plugins; and the `reporting` element, that largely mirrors the build element for reporting purposes.
+They are the `build` element, that handles things like declaring our project's directory structure and managing plugins; and the `reporting` element, that largely mirrors the build element for reporting purposes.

 ### Build
 The build element is conceptually divided into two parts: